Levviata/Levviatas-Optimization-Pack/README.md

 - [Error accessing resource pack on classpath](https://github.com/embeddedt/VintageFix/issues/117) (can be safely ignored)

 ## Other Mods / Useful Resources
-<sub>_Other useful mods that aren't essential and the resources/lists used to make this mod pack._</sub>
+<sub>_Other useful mods that aren't essential and the resources/lists used to make this modpack._</sub>

 ### **Performance**
 - **Performance mod lists used/referenced:**